gprMax/gprMax/README.rst

 macOS
 ^^^^^

-* Installations of Xcode on macOS come with the LLVM (clang) compiler, but it does not currently support OpenMP, so you must install `gcc <https://gcc.gnu.org>`_ by installing the `Homebrew package manager <http://brew.sh>`_ and running:
+* Xcode (the IDE for macOS) comes with the LLVM (clang) compiler, but it does not currently support OpenMP, so you must install `gcc <https://gcc.gnu.org>`_.
+This can be done by downloading and installing the `Homebrew package manager <http://brew.sh>`_ and running:

 .. code-block:: none